mjalleda/Selenium/Selenium_Tutorial/README.md

 - And also used for Mobile web application's testing.
 (For ex: Safari on iOS, Chrome in Android).
 You can run automation on both.
 Simulators and also on physical devices (by connecting them to computer).

 1.3: Selenium Drawbacks:  Sometimes selenium might not work well with below actions or components.
+- can we test desktop application using selenium  : The simple answer is no
 - It doesn't work well on flex OR flash.
 - Sometimes right click options doesn't work
 - Multiple windows